icepaq/APILoginTemplate/README.md

 The API key is stored in the database with an expiry epoch.
 The API is key is also stored as a cookie with same expiry time.

 ### Secure
-This page is just an example showing how the authenticated API key works.
+This page is just an example showing how authentication works.
 The page will show your key (the cookie) and if it is valid or not.

 Secure calls api/verified and passes your token.
 From there api/modules/CheckToken.js is called and returns true or false depending on whether your token has expired or not.